cloudflare/cloudflare-gcp/logpush-to-bigquery/cloudshell.md

 # optional - the name of the pubsub topic that will be published every minute
 TOPIC_NAME="every_minute"

-# optinal - name of the cron job that is being created.
+# optional - name of the cron job that is being created.
 CRON_JOB_NAME=""